mixologee/tirvandor/homebrewery-files/world-guide-homebrewery.md

 Then came the event that changed everything.
 In the 1050s, the Starweaver astronomers observed something in the heavens—something that terrified them into silence.
 Records were sealed.
 The Observatory went dark for an entire year.
 When the Starweavers emerged, they refused to discuss what they had seen.
 Other houses sent envoys demanding answers; all were turned away.
 What did they see?
 What do they know?
 Two centuries later, the Sealed Prophecy remains the most closely guarded secret in Aethoria.

-{{pageNumber,auto}}
-{{footnote Tirvandor Settlement History}}
-\page

 **Modern Era (1200-Present)**

 Today, Starfall remains the premier magical academy of Aethoria, though its population has declined slightly to 6,500.
 The house has grown increasingly isolated—whether from pride, fear, or simple preference for scholarly solitude, outsiders cannot determine.
 Archmagister Elaris, the current ruler, shows little interest in political affairs.
 His chosen heir, Lumina, questions this isolation, but her influence remains limited.
+Most troubling to those who pay attention:

+{{pageNumber,auto}}
+{{footnote Tirvandor Settlement Registry}}
+\page

-Most troubling to those who pay attention: the stars are showing strange patterns again, patterns that senior Starweavers recognize but will not discuss.
+the stars are showing strange patterns again, patterns that senior Starweavers recognize but will not discuss.

 ### Current Status (1247 CR)